-We are a settlement-focused family law and estate planning firm.
+We are a settlement-focused family law firm.
 So how are we different from your average law firm?

 We decided to focus our family law practice solely on out-of-court solutions.
 This means that when you retain us we put all our energy into helping you find the best solution for you and your family.
 It means that we do not need to spend time (or your money) on court procedures; rather we put all our resources into finding practical solutions that work for you and move you forward.